Xavier-IV/lagged-to-mvp/README.md

 *When to revisit*: Most likely you won't need to pivot your tools, except for costs, security, resources, support and end-of-life tools.

 *What to use for now*: Whatever framework/tools you used at first, hold that itch.

+## Early Refactoring

+I did this a lot of time personally.
+Refactoring stuff that works great already.
+What a great engineer I am right?
+But I still have 0 users.

+*When to revisit*: Ideally, when your codebase grew.
+Or when the repeatition outgrew you.

+*What to use for now*: Whatever bad codes you wrote, just use it.
+As you continue writing code, learn some good code practice as well.
+Don't fix bad tyre with bad tyre.